Cyb3r-Jak3/pypy-flask/README.md

 You can replace the FROM image with any of the following:

-- ghcr.io/cyb3r-jak3/pypy-flask:latest
+- ghcr.io/cyb3r-jak3/pypy-flask:slim
-- cyb3rjak3/pypy-flask:latest
+- cyb3rjak3/pypy-flask:slim
 - registry.gitlab.com/cyb3r-jak3/pypy-flask:latest

+Slim images are build using the [official pypy image](https://hub.docker.com/_/pypy/)

 ### Alpine

 There are also alpine based images available.
-All alpine images end with `-alpine`
+This are build using [this container](https://hub.docker.com/r/jamiehewland/alpine-pypy/)

-- ghcr.io/cyb3r-jak3/pypy-flask:latest-alpine
+- ghcr.io/cyb3r-jak3/pypy-flask:alpine
-- cyb3rjak3/pypy-flask:latest-alpine
+- cyb3rjak3/pypy-flask:alpine
-- registry.gitlab.com/cyb3r-jak3/pypy-flask:latest-alpine
+- registry.gitlab.com/cyb3r-jak3/pypy-flask:alpine